Kubernetes Update 1.27: Chill Vibes Edition - Exploring the Latest Enhancements

 If you want to know more about this feature, check out the KEP called "Allow updating scheduling directives of jobs."
 It's got all the juicy details.

-Final one in our list is,
+The final one on our list is,

 Single Pod Access Mode for PersistentVolumes Graduates to Beta